Understanding knee pain after a fall

 It is recommended to:

-- put the knee to rest
+- resting the knee

 - apply ice